aryanvar/Cricketers-Info/README.md

 ## Lala Amarnath
 Amarnath was born in an impoverished Brahmin family[4] of Kapurthala, Punjab.
 Recognizing his talent in Lahore, a Muslim cricketing household adopted Amarnath.[5]
 He played his debut match against England in 1933 on the Bombay Gymkhana grounds in South Bombay.
 Amarnath also played for the Hindus in the Bombay Quadrangular.
 Aside from being a batsman, Lala Amarnath was also a bowler, the only one to dismiss Donald Bradman hit wicket.

+## Srinivasaraghavan Venkataraghavan
+Srinivasaraghavan Venkataraghavan is an Indian former cricketer.
+He captained the Indian cricket team at the first two ICC Cricket World Cups, and later became an umpire on the elite International Cricket Council Test panel.
+His Test career was one of the longest for any Indian player.
+He also played for Derbyshire in English county cricket from 1973 to 1975.
+A qualified engineer and an alumnus of Chennai's famed College of Engineering, Guindy, he is a recipient of the civilian honour of Padma Shri in 2003.